 Go for official quality accreditations!

-This is your best guarantee for excellent French teaching, services and for a successful stay.
+This is your best guarantee for excellent French teaching, services and for a successful French language stay in France.

-There are 4 important quality labels for French language centers:
+There are 4 important quality labels for French language schools:

 - 2 top quality international accreditations: EAQUALS and IALC